LiuPengJugx/TORN-Join/README.md

 - **experiment.ipynb** includes the experiments related to scalability.

 - **experiment_join.ipynb** includes some experiments related to distributed joins.
-It is responsible for evaluating the performance of TORN and adaptdb under multi-table queries.
+It is responsible for evaluating the performance of TORN and adaptdb over multi-table queries.

 #### 2. HDFS and Spark environment